What is robo advising? Your top questions answered

 Some robo advisors don't offer human help.
 However, Ally Invest does, to some extent, which makes robo advisors a hybrid that combines both worlds.
 You get the convenience of a technology-enabled process along with access to a human support team — but without any added costs.

-- Tax optimized: Designed for investors in higher tax brackets, this type of portfolio may help maximize your investments
+Tax optimized: If you make after-tax contributions to an investment account, this type of portfolio may help maximize your investments.

 Robo investing offers a plethora of perks, including low fees, low initial investment requirements, and many investment choices.